cobyqa/cobyqa/docs/source/refs/tests.rst

 .. currentmodule:: cobyqa.tests

-This module extends the test support of `numpy.testing` to include extra functions, aiming at simplifying the test scripts of COBYQA.
+This module extends the test support of `numpy.testing` to include extra functions, aiming at simplifying the test scripts of |project|.

 .. autosummary::
     :toctree: generated/